azaghal/factorio-beyond-vanilla-qol/README.md

     > Light cones from flashlight and vehicles look more natural, with soft edges.

+-   Thicker power cables and logic wires([Thicker Power Wires](https://mods.factorio.com/mod/ThickerLines))

+    > Improves visibility of power cables and logic wires.
+Less squinting when figuring out cable and wire connections. **NOTE:** Should you find the new visuals annoying, simply head over to startup settings and have a look at *Thicker Power Wires* mod settings to disable the feature for power cables, logic wires, or both.

 -   Spaceship wreck matching player colour ([Tinted Spaceship](https://mods.factorio.com/mod/tinted-spaceship))

     > Match crashed spaceship colour player's own.
 Increases emotional attachment to the shipwreck.